 Emails also have the potential to be misinterpreted.
 Forty-three percent of people believe email is the main cause of confusion and resentment in the workplace, much more than those who point the finger at phone calls or social networking.
 A brief email sent in a rush can easily come across as careless or even aggressive, for example.
 No wonder 64 percent of people surveyed admit they’ve sent or received an email that’s caused such negative feelings.

 Enterprise Social Networking is the New Frontier

 Enterprise social networking takes the familiar format of Facebook and similar sites and adapts it to the corporate world.
 Tools like Slack, Yammer, MoxieSpaces, NewsGator, and Chatter seek to engage employees and create a more transparent working environment.
 While it’s possible to send private messages, enterprise social networking encourages more open office communication.

 Workers see a personalized page, akin to a Facebook wall, with information which considers the people and topics they follow.
 This information is also searchable, so employees can easily find what they’re looking for.
 File-sharing and instant messaging functions are also built in to most enterprise social networking sites.

 Enterprise social networking is believed to be the key to reducing the email stress that plagues the majority of employees.
 Studies show 83 percent of workers have elevated blood pressure, heart rates, and cortisol levels when sending and receiving emails.
 Multitasking emails with phone calls or face-to-face meetings, as workers must do in busy office environments, also increased stress levels in 92 percent of survey participants.
-No wonder forecasters predict that more than 50 percent of large companies will use enterprise social networking tools by 2016.
+No wonder forecasters predict that more than 50 percent of large companies will use enterprise social networking tools as one form of office communication.